berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 By the way, if you were up late, you—or your children?—may have already witnessed some of the social media response to the content of the leaked memo.
 Slides?
 Sara?

-_Chief of Staff Sara Lopez:_ These social media posts are all AI generated images…You see an octopus in an aquarium, next to a porthole window, with Earth in the background.
+_Chief of Staff Sara Lopez:_ These social media posts are all AI generated images… You see an octopus in an aquarium, next to a porthole window, with Earth in the background.
 Then there are these song lyrics, “Strewn with time’s dead flowers, bereft in deathly bloom.”
 We don’t know what the hell that means.

 _President Jimenez:_ You’ll notice that some of the posts are bald political angling—which actually is providing us with a little extra time to respond.
 Morning pundits are suggesting that the memo itself may have been created by my political opponents so that the entire situation is simply fake news.
 That’s providing some cover, but once people start digging, they’ll find a trail.